Create and manage workflows

 List workflows using the gcloud workflows list command:

-gcloud workflows list --location=WORKFLOW_NAME
+gcloud workflows list --location=LOCATION

 This command lists your workflows in the specified location, and includes details such as a workflow's NAME, STATE, REVISION_ID, and UPDATE_TIME.